MariusZerni/eSportCentral/README.md

 module.exports = secureRoute
 ```

 Building a robust and appealing front end was from the start one of the main goals we had as a team.
-We decided to split the components to avoid merging conflicts and frequently merge our changes so that we can review each other's code.
+We decided to split the components to avoid merging conflicts and frequently merge our changes so that we could review each other's code.

 ## Challenges

 - The biggest challenge was to work on the most complex component of the project, the Hub Page.
 We assigned different features amongst the team.
-Putting together all of our code was the more interesting and rewarding challenge.
+Putting together all of our code was the most interesting and rewarding challenge.
 - Manipulating the limited data received from the FaceIt API in order to create some valuable content for our app.
 - Finding another suitable API to work alongside the FaceIt API.

 ## Wins
-- Implementing user authentication, storing user inforamtion and events in the Mongo database.
+- Implementing user authentication, storing user information and events in the Mongo database.
 - Making a unified design across all pages, following the general theme of a gaming environment.
 - Being able to render different states on the Hub page without changing the page.
-- Working together as a team.
+- Working together seamlessly as a team.
-- Deploying the project succesfully on Heroku and managing the app via Heroku.
+- Deploying the project succesfully and managing the app via Heroku.

 ## Potential future features

 - Mobile friendly
-- Ability to create private groups between friends
+- Ability to create private groups among friends

 ## Lessons learned
 - Splitting from the beginning the components to avoid merging conflicts.
-- Focusing on the functionality first and only after on the design part.
+- Focusing on the functionality first and only after on the design.